STEM Research Speaker Competition

 • First, second and third place winners of the Florida JSEHS will be awarded a scholarship ($2,000, $1,500 and $1,000 respectively) to the University of his or her choice.

-• The first through fourth place winners will receive a sponsored trip to the National Junior Science and Humanities Symposium to be held April 2023 (location TBD)
+• The first through fourth place winners will receive a sponsored trip to the National Junior Science and Humanities Symposium to be held May 1-4, 2024 in Albuquerque, New Mexico.

 • The first and second place winners to represent Florida at this national competition will compete for an additional $12,000 in scholarship prize money.